polkadot-developers/substrate-docs/content/md/en/docs/reference/frame-macros.md

 }
 ```

-**Docs**

-- See use in the context of [#[pallet::config]](https://paritytech.github.io/substrate/master/frame_support/attr.pallet.html#config-trait-palletconfig-mandatory)

 ### #[pallet::extra_constants]

-**When to use**

-Optionally, for additional constants one may want to pass to metadata.

-**What it does**

-It allows to define some additional constants to put into metadata.
-For example, you could declare a function that returns a value that will be generated to metadata:
+The [`#[pallet::extra_constants]`](https://paritytech.github.io/substrate/master/frame_support/attr.pallet.html#extra-constants-palletextra_constants-optional) macro enables you to add constants to the metadata.

+For example, you can declare a function that returns a generated value.
+You can then use the  `#[pallet::extra_constants]` macro to add the information for the generated value to the metadata:

 ```rust
 #[pallet::extra_constants]